DavidJCobb/pokecustomemerald/ROADMAP.md

       * *We have to let the player enter Double Battles if they cap their party size to 1, so that Tate & Liza isn't a softlock.*
     * Permissive: "You can always enter Double Battles, even if you only have one Pokemon on hand."
     * Forced: "All battles are Double Battles, except for specialized battles at the Battle Tower and Battle Frontier.
 You can enter Double Battles even if you only have one Pokemon on hand."
+      * *Requires implementing Wild Double Battles, which in turn requires making some adjustments to wild Pokemon generation and Pokemon catching.*
     * Disabled: "All battles are Single Battles, except for specialized battles at the Battle Tower and Battle Frontier."
       * Includes Multi Battles with NPC allies i.e. Steven.
   * Scale secondary status effect chances